tombonan/smarter-specs/README.md

 ```
 [~]$ specss -h
 Usage: specss [option]
+    -c, --condensed                  Run specs of files opened for edit only
-    -e, --extended                   Run specs of modified files and dependents
+    -e, --extended                   Run specs of files opened for edit and dependents
-    -l, --lite                       Run specs of modified files only
+    -l, --list                       Prints a list of specs for files opened for edit
     -v, --version                    Smarter Specs Version
     -h, --help                       Prints this help
 ```